Striving to further the profession with diverse opportunities in continuing education, advocacy, ethics awareness, and

-B.) Materials that have been prepared for specific research purposes, in addition to longer form research previously included in the MTA’s Journal of Technical Analysis, monthly newsletters Technically Speaking and Technical Insights, and/or the Educational Web Series are ineligible for submission.
+B.) Materials that have been prepared for specific research purposes, in addition to longer form research previously included in the CMT Association’s Journal of Technical Analysis, monthly newsletters Technically Speaking and Technical Insights, and/or the Educational Web Series are ineligible for submission.

 Examples of materials prepared for research purposes include: materials prepared for academic websites, materials published on non-commercial sites, and papers prepared as research for clients (i.e. whitepapers).

 Work that has been published for commercial exposure (i.e. work that has been published in magazines, newspapers, or commercial websites) is not eligible and as such, will not be considered.

-The author of the winning paper and of papers awarded certificates shall retain the copyrights to the papers, but the authors shall permit the MTA to produce and distribute copies in any medium of all or part of a paper.
+The author of the winning paper and of papers awarded certificates shall retain the copyrights to the papers, but the authors shall permit the CMT Association to produce and distribute copies in any medium of all or part of a paper.

-Authors must sign a waiver acknowledging that there are no restrictions of the MTA’s publicizing efforts should the paper win.
+Authors must sign a waiver acknowledging that there are no restrictions of the CMT Association’s publicizing efforts should the paper win.
 This shall be signed upon initial submission to the Charles H. Dow award, and finalized when the author(s) is notified of selection.

 The text must be a persuasive and conclusive presentation of the subject.
 Charts, tables, and figures should be used to exemplify or supplement the text and should not be the primary means of conveying the author’s points.